communitiesuk/waste-service-standards/models/material-item.md

 ---
 layout: doc
-title: Item
+title: Material item
-model: item
+model: material_item
 ---

-# Item
+# Material item

 ## Use cases and requirements

-The Item model should have properties for:
+The MaterialItem model should have properties for:

 **name**